llorllale/llorllale.github.io/_posts/2023-03-07-k8s-cluster-network.md

 </BODY></HTML>
 ```

-This flow looks similar to the following when viewed from the `client` flow (the network and machine configuration on
+This flow looks similar to the following when viewed from the `client` flow (Google's infrastructure has been vastly
-Google's side has been reduced to a simple machine instance to simplify the illustration):
+simplified):

 ![pods-outbound.svg](/assets/img/k8s-networking/pods-outbound.svg)